 This Bulletin supersedes Bulletin 2003-3.

 This document is being issued to provide guidance on the installation of carbon monoxide (CO) detection under the Uniform Fire Code (UFC).
 Provisions for the installation of CO detection were first introduced in the UFC in 2003 for use groups R-1, R-2, R-3, R-4 and I-1.
 Effective September 3, 2017, the requirement to have CO detection installed in buildings that have fuel-fired equipment or attached garages (other than garages that meet the definition of an open parking structure) has been extended to all buildings.
 There have been questions about how the new rules should be applied.
+If you want your garage door fixed or repaired, Check This Out for the best sevices.

 Relationship to the Uniform Construction Code: